Friday, 4 September 2020

 Panchanatheeswara Temple / Vadugunathar / Vadukeeswarar Temple / ஸ்ரீ பஞ்சநதீஸ்வரர் கோவில் / Vadugur / Thiruvandarkoil, Puducherry U T.

-This is the 48th Thevara Paadal Petra Sthalam and 16th Sthalam of Nadu Naadu.
-This place was called as Vadugur before 6th to 7th Century and now called as Thiruvandarkoil.
+This is the 48th Thevara Paadal Petra Sthalam and the 16th Sthalam of Nadu Naadu.
+This place was called Vadugur before the 6th to 7th Century and is now called Thiruvandarkoil.
 The temple is on the banks of Thiruvandarkoil Lake.
-This temple is also called as Vaduku Bhairavar Temple.
-It is believed that the temple was called as Andavanar Koil, the same has become the name with addition of "Thiru" as Thiruandar koil which has corrupted to Thiruvandarkoil This place is under Union territory Puducherry.
+This temple is also called Vaduku Bhairavar Temple.
+It is believed that the temple was called Andavanar Koil; the same has become the name with the addition of "Thiru" as Thiruandar Koil, which has corrupted to Thiruvandarkoil.
+This place is under the Union territory, Puducherry.

-In periyapuranam Sekkizhar mentions that after Lord Shiva’s darshan at Thiruthinai Nagar, Thiruchopuram, Thirumanikuzhi and Thirupathiripuliyur temples and came to Thiruvadukur.
+In Periyapuranam, Sekkizhar mentions that after Lord Shiva’s darshan at Thiruthinai Nagar, Thiruchopuram, Thirumanikuzhi and Thirupathiripuliyur temples, he came to Thiruvadukur.

 கன்னிமாவனம் காப்பு என